On the notions of upper and lower density: Introduction

-Loosely speaking, one basic reason for this is that densities provide an interesting alternative to measures when it comes to the problem of studying the interrelation between the ``structure'' of a set of integers $X$ and some kind of information about the ``largeness'' of $X$.
+Densities have played a fundamental role in the development of (probabilistic and additive) number theory and certain areas of analysis and ergodic theory, as witnessed by the great deal of research on the subject.
+One reason is that densities provide an effective alternative to measures when it comes to the problem of studying the interrelation between the ``structure'' of a set of integers $X$ and some kind of information about the ``largeness'' of $X$.

-This principle is fully embodied in the Erd\H{o}s-Tur\'an conjecture \cite[Section 35.4]{Soif} that any set $X$ of positive integers such that $\sum_{x \in X} \frac{1}{x} = \infty$ contains arbitrarily long (finite) arithmetic progressions, two celebrated instances of which are Szemer\'edi's theorem on sets of positive upper asymptotic density \cite{Szem} and the Green-Tao theorem on the primes \cite{GrTa}.
+This principle is fully embodied in Erd\H{o}s' conjecture on arithmetic progressions \cite[\S{ }35.4]{Soif} (that any set $X$ of positive integers such that $\sum_{x \in X} \frac{1}{x} = \infty$ contains arbitrarily long finite arithmetic progressions), two celebrated instances of which are Szemer\'edi's theorem on sets of positive upper asymptotic density \cite{Szem} and the Green-Tao theorem on the primes \cite{GrTa}.

-The present paper fits into this context, insofar as we aim at characterizing the upper asymptotic and upper Banach density as two of the uncountably many functions satisfying a suitable set of conditions that we use, on the one hand, to give a more conceptual proof of some nontrivial properties of these and other ``upper densities'' (see Section \ref{sec:examples} and Example \ref{exa:polya} for a few samples), and on the other hand, to introduce a new ``measure of smallness'' for sets of integers.
+The present paper fits into this context, insofar as we aim to characterize the upper asymptotic and upper Banach densities as two of the uncountably many functions satisfying a suitable set of conditions that we use to give a more conceptual proof of some nontrivial properties of these and many other ``upper densities'' that have often been considered in the literature (see, in particular, \S{ }\ref{sec:examples} and Example \ref{exa:polya}).